astropy/specutils/docs/fitting.rst

 When fitting over a specific wavelength region of a spectrum, one should use the `window` parameter to specify the region.
-This parameter accepts one single instance of a region.
-It is usually specified as a tuple of two wavelength values, but in cases where one wants to fit over multiple, disjoint regions, it is possible to pass to the parameter a single instance of a SpectralRegion.
-In this case, a Spectral Region can have multiple subregions, defined as a tuple of tuples in the constructor call:
+Windows can be comprisewd of more than one wavelength interval; each interval is specified by a sequence:

 .. plot::
     :include-source: